IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## Responsiveness

-When the page loads on smaller screen sizes or on mobile devices it will rearrange the page so all the content will fit to the screen and the center image of the page will have an opacity and all the messages will be displayed over the center image.
+When the page loads on smaller screen sizes or on mobile devices it will rearrange the page so all the content will fit to the screen and the center image of the page will have a lower opacity, all the messages will be displayed over the center image.

 ![Mobile or smaller screen sizes](./assets/docs/mobile-responsivness.png)